 The Who & the Work

-All the work is informed by Jungian and depth psychology, Zen mindfulness, my own work as a professional poet, author, and workshop facilitator, a training in Transpersonal Psychotherapy, a lifetime spent outdoors in rural Britain and a wide knowledge of and passionate affinity with the plants, trees, animals and birds we encounter, plus what have been described as eco-bardic ways from the British Mystery Tradition.
+All the work is informed by deep ecology.
+It’s been shaped by Jungian and depth psychology, Zen mindfulness, my own work as a professional poet, author, and workshop facilitator, my training in Transpersonal Psychotherapy.
+I also bring to it a lifetime spent outdoors in rural Britain and a wide knowledge of and passionate affinity with the plants, trees, animals and birds we encounter, plus what have been described as eco-bardic ways from the British Mystery Tradition.

 Click here for my books.

 under the Milky Way, feeling the rivers

 of light, the fields of dark –